-The sukkah is the booth in which GOD ordered the Israelites to live in for seven days.
+The sukkah is the booth in which GOD ordered the Israelites to live for seven days.
 In the plural, a sukkah is called “sukkot,” hence the name of the holiday.
 The religious people make sure to eat all their meals in the sukkah, and some even sleep in it.

-When in Israel, you’ll see the sukkot everywhere – on the street, next to restaurants, in people’s porches.
+When in Israel, you’ll see the sukkot everywhere – on the street, next to restaurants, on people’s porches.
 People start building the sukkot right after Rosh Hashanah, so you will notice them a few days before the holiday.

 Another important part of Sukkot is the Ushpizin, the guests.
 It is a mitzvah, a divine commandment, to host as many guests as possible in your sukkah because true joy is only shared joy, and it’s important to be joyful during the holiday.
 Many people host the needy and the lonely.
 But even if you’re not needy or lonely, you can find a sukkah that will welcome you.
 As I said, there are sukkot everywhere.
 If you see an open sukkah, you can glance inside or even stay a bit to experience the holiday spirit.
 Find all the open sukkahs on opensukkah.com.

 In this opportunity, I also want to recommend a great movie, “Ushpizin”.
-It talks about an Ultra-Orthodox couple who celebrate Sukkot and accidently host two escaped convicts as their Ushpizin.
+It talks about an Ultra-Orthodox couple who celebrate Sukkot and accidentally host two escaped convicts as their Ushpizin.
 I’ve watched it twice already and love it!
 You can rent “Ushpizin” on Amazon.